eoscostarica/guide.eoscostarica.io/docs/open-source-projects.md

 ## EOS Foundation

-We view EOS Foundation as a container for facilitating code, capital, and connections in ways which haven’t been available so far for EOS Mainnet community.
+We view the EOS Foundation as a container for facilitating code, capital, and connections in ways which haven’t been available so far for the EOS Mainnet community.

-Receive Updates and News

 - **Website** : https://eos-foundation.eosio.cr